minenwerfer/savitridocs/api/description.md

 # Description

 A Description is the JSON-representable structure that describes the properties of a collection.
-It's a intersection of [https://json-schema.org][JSON Schema], meaning it has a subset of its features while adding some others.
+It's a intersection of [JSON Schema](https://json-schema.org), meaning it has a subset of its features while adding some others.
 In the filesystem pattern it is saved as `collectionId.description.{json,js,ts}`.

 The minimost possible JSON-type description contained the two required properties ($id, properties) is as follows: